True SOUND of Sacred Name of God

 Total KJV occurrences: 49

-We have inherited lies, and do we dare to be different, a peculiar people, and use his true name that we’ve heard
+We have inherited lies, and we need to be different, a peculiar people, and use his true name that we’ve heard

-all our life with our own ears, or just go along with the lies that we are told?
+all our lives with our own ears, or should we just go along with the lies that we are told?

-Jeremiah 16:19-21 says, O LORD, my strength, and my fortress, and my refuge in the day of affliction, the Gentiles
+Jeremiah 16:19-21 says, “O LORD, my strength, and my fortress, and my refuge in the day of

-and things wherein there is no profit.
+lies”, vanity, and things wherein there is no profit.
 Shall a man make gods unto himself, and they are no gods?

 Therefore, behold, I will this once cause them to know, I will cause them to

 know mine hand and my might; and they shall know that “my name” is The “LORD.”

-We would think the word Hallelujah change a little bit in some of the languages throughout
+We would think the word Hallelujah would change a little bit in some of the many languages throughout

-the whole earth, but appears to have started off as hallelujah and is still hallelujah today the same SOUND in all the
+the whole earth, but it appears to have started off as hallelujah and is still hallelujah today the same SOUND in all the

 up so that his name would be declared throughout all the earth,

 the odds of someone picking a Yuh SOUND that is said the same in all the earth, and that same Yuh SOUND just happen to be